 While on placement, you still have to pay course fees.
 These fees vary depending on when you started your course.
-In the academic year 19/20 if you started your course before 2012 then Plymouth University will charge you £750, if you started after 2012 then the fee is £900*.
+In the academic year 2020/21 the fee is £900.
 You will need to apply for a Tuition Fee Loan in the usual way through Student Finance www.gov.uk/student-finance.

 During your placement year, you are normally only eligible for a Reduced Rate Student Loan.
 This is regardless of whether your placement is paid or unpaid.
 This loan is not means-tested and will be paid to you in three instalments.
-In the 2019/20 academic year, for example, the loan is £2,031 if you live with parents and £2,709 if you live elsewhere.
+In the 2020/21 academic year the loan is £2,090 if you live with parents and £2,788 if you live elsewhere.

 Funding for living costs for students on unpaid placements